vacu9708/Shopping-mall/README.md

 - Rate limit

 ## Spring cloud gateway
-Spring cloud gateway acts as a router and forwards incoming requests to the appropriate downstream microservices based on the defined routes.
+Spring cloud gateway acts as a router and forwards incoming requests to the appropriate downstream microservices based on the defined routes.<br>
+It is combined with resilience4j, which monitors the calls to external services.
+If a particular service fails or responds slowly, it trips the circuit breaker, preventing further calls to that service.

 ## Kafka
 For decoupled communication between microservices for scenarios such as order notifications.